NVIDIA/bionemo-framework/sub-packages/bionemo-size-aware-batching/README.md

 **Arguments**:

-- `sizes` _torch.Tensor_ - A 1D tensor of real numbers representing the size of each element in the dataset.
+- `sizes` - A 1D tensor of real numbers representing the size of each element in the dataset.
-- `bucket_boundaries` _torch.Tensor_ - A 1D tensor of real numbers representing the boundaries of the bucket ranges.
+- `bucket_boundaries` - A 1D tensor of real numbers representing the boundaries of the bucket ranges.
   It will be first sorted and used to create `len(bucket_boundaries) - 1` left-closed right-open intervals as bucket ranges.
   It should not contain any duplicate values.
-- `base_batch_sampler_class` _Type[Sampler]_ - Base batch sampler class type, which will be used for each bucket, and initialized with the bucket element indices, `base_batch_sampler_shared_kwargs` and the corresponding `base_batch_sampler_individual_kwargs`.
+- `base_batch_sampler_class` - Base batch sampler class type, which will be used for each bucket, and initialized with the bucket element indices, `base_batch_sampler_shared_kwargs` and the corresponding `base_batch_sampler_individual_kwargs`.
-- `base_batch_sampler_shared_kwargs` _Dict[str, Any], optional_ - Shared keyword argument dictionary used to initialize all base batch samplers for all buckets.
+- `base_batch_sampler_shared_kwargs` - Shared keyword argument dictionary used to initialize all base batch samplers for all buckets.
   Sufficient and valid arguments should be provided for `base_batch_sampler_class` with `base_batch_sampler_individual_kwargs`.
 Default to  {}.
-- `base_batch_sampler_individual_kwargs` _Dict[str, Iterable], optional_ - Keyword argument dictionary used to initialize
+- `base_batch_sampler_individual_kwargs` - Keyword argument dictionary used to initialize
   each bucket batch sampler with the corresponding key value pairs.
   Length of each value in this dict must be equal to len(bucket_boundaries) - 1 (the number of buckets).
   Sufficient and valid arguments should be provided for `base_batch_sampler_class` with `base_batch_sampler_shared_kwargs`.
   Default to  {}.
-- `shuffle` _bool, optional_ - A boolean indicating whether to shuffle the dataset and buckets.
+- `shuffle` - A boolean indicating whether to shuffle the dataset and buckets.
 Defaults to True.
-- `generator` _torch.Generator, optional_ - Generator used in sampling.
+- `generator` - Generator used in sampling.
 Defaults to None.

 **Raises**: